Ozy-Viking/exaile_testing/tests/CSCI926/bugs/MetadataList_common.md

     mdl = MetadataList(song_list, meta_list)
 ```

-#### Insert at Beggining
+#### Insert at Beginning

-When the index is 0, the None Value is at index 1.
+When the index is 0 (`mdl.insert(0, insert_song, insert_song.metadata)`), the None Value is at index 1.
 The inserted object and metadata is in the correct location but the metadata after index 0 is 1 position out.

 ```python
 metadata = [